espseongsm/Bitcoin_Time_Series_Deep_Learning/README.md

 As DL get deeper, cross-validation mean absolute error becomes better and more stables.
 For example, the third hidden layer with 2 nodes has the almost same cross-validation mean absolute error as with 256 nodes.
 However, when I try the forth hidden layer, it becomes worse.
 The cross-validation mean absolute error of the fourth hidden layer tends to be higher than that of the second hidden layer.
 So, the fourth hidden layer is taken out.

-### Activation function - rectified linear unit, one of the best activation functions as default.

-### Loss function -  mean square error

-### Optimizer - rmsprop, one of the famous variants of stochastic gradient descent which uses different learning rates by units.

 ### Batch size - 8